Eurasian Economic Union: Proposal to establish a new organisation

-Founding treaties (1990s)
+However, earlier, on 22 March 1994, Nazarbayev spoke at the Chatham House in London with an analysis of trends in post-Soviet integration and a justification for the need to create a new effective and truly functioning union based on an integration core with the possible name "Euro-Asian Union".
+The union should be built around three main pillars: common supranational bodies for managing the economy, defence and foreign policy, a single economic space and a common defence complex.
+The president of Kazakhstan launched an information campaign.
+On 3 June 1994, he signed the Plan on the Formation of the Eurasian Union of States, which was sent to all the heads of the CIS participant states.
+On 6 June 1994, a press conference was held at the presidential residence by Marat Tajin, head of the Information and Analytical Centre of the Presidential Administration of Kazakhstan and Imangali Tasmagambetov, Nazarbayev's assistant.
+Marat Tajin spoke at a round table discussion on Prospects for Eurasian Integration in Moscow on 14 June 1994 at the Diplomatic Academy of the Russian Ministry of Foreign Affairs.
+At a hearing in the State Duma of the Russian Federation in Moscow on 5 July 1994, Ambassador Tair Mansurov outlined the essence of the project.
+Nazarbayev later complained that in 1994 "there was complete rejection" of his idea: "I hoped for the support of Russia and Yeltsin personally, however, there was no such support and the attitude was one of sarcasm."
+Thus, the work was carried out within the framework of the CIS and separate treaties without the creation of a new organisation.

+Customs union and integration in economic and humanitarian fields

 During the 1990s, the Eurasian integration process was slow, possibly due to the economic crisis experienced after the dissolution of the Soviet Union and the size of the countries involved (Russia, Belarus and Kazakhstan cover an area of about 20 million km2).
 As a result, numerous treaties have been signed by member states to establish the regional trade bloc gradually.

-In 1995, Belarus, Kazakhstan, Russia, and later acceding states Kyrgyzstan and Tajikistan signed the first agreements on the establishment of a Customs Union.
+On 20 January 1995, Belarus, Kazakhstan, Russia, and later acceding states Kyrgyzstan and Tajikistan signed the first agreements on the establishment of a Customs Union.
 Its purpose was to gradually lead the way toward the creation of open borders without passport controls between member states.

-In 1996, Belarus, Kazakhstan, Russia and Kyrgyzstan signed the Treaty on Increased Integration in the Economic and Humanitarian Fields to begin economic integration between countries to allow for the creation of common markets for goods, services, capital, labour, and developing single transport, energy and information systems.
+On 29 March 1996, Belarus, Kazakhstan, Russia and Kyrgyzstan signed the Treaty on Increased Integration in the Economic and Humanitarian Fields to begin economic integration between countries to allow for the creation of common markets for goods, services, capital, labour, and developing single transport, energy and information systems.
+According to the WTO database, the date of signature of the document establishing the Eurasian Economic Community is indicated as 29 March 1996.

-In 1999, Belarus, Kazakhstan, Russia, Kyrgyzstan and Tajikistan signed the Treaty on the Customs Union and the Single Economic Space by clarifying the goals and policies the states would undertake in order to form the Eurasian Customs Union and the Single Economic Space.
+On 26 February 1999, Belarus, Kazakhstan, Russia, Kyrgyzstan and Tajikistan signed the Treaty on the Customs Union and the Single Economic Space by clarifying the goals and policies the states would undertake in order to form the Eurasian Customs Union and the Single Economic Space.